po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

 * Congratulate the class on learning how to implement new web technologies such as webpack and workbox.
 These tools can give our applications a performance boost and improve the user experience.

-* Remind students that the React unit is on the horizon and that much of what they've learned in this unit can be applied to learning React.
+* Remind students that the React module is on the horizon and that much of what they've learned in this module can be applied to learning React.

 * The rest of this class will be focused on making our application installable on users' devices!